 Although some business owners may be tempted not to bother with an intermediary when selling their business, don’t be fooled by the notion that an investment banker is nothing more than a glorified networker.
 Studies show that business owners who partner with an investment banker have better outcomes than those who attempt to sell on their own.
 In fact, a 2018 study titled “Does Hiring M&A Advisors Matter for Private Sellers?” (which uses the terms “M&A advisor” and “investment banker” interchangeably) conclusively shows that hiring a professional to sell a private company leads to higher deal valuations, better negotiated terms, and added value in general.

 In reviewing 4,468 acquisitions of private companies during the period 1980–2010, the authors of this report found that sale price premiums for transactions overseen by an investment banker were on average 27% to 37% greater than transactions for private sellers who did not employ a transaction professional.

 The report concludes that the mere use of an investment banker can drive competition to create more negotiating influence, stating, “Previous studies find that bargaining power is a significant determinant of the magnitude of private company valuations.
 A key determinant of the seller’s bargaining power is the number of competing bids it receives.”

 This phenomenon occurs even when no real competition exists.
 According to the study, “An M&A advisor can influence the attitude and assumptions of bidders.
 If a seller only has one strategic buyer interested in purchasing the company, using an M&A advisor can give the prospective buyer the impression that there are competing strategic buyers against which it must compete to acquire the seller.”

 Better Negotiated Terms

-- An investment banker adds credibility to the sell-side of the deal and consequently decreases the buyer’s sense of control over the deal.
+- add credibility to the sell-side of the deal, and consequently decrease the buyer’s sense of control over the deal;

 Transaction Professional Quick Reference Guide